Open-Vocabulary Online Semantic Mapping for SLAM: Experiments

-\boldparagraph{ScanNetv2.} Our results on ScanNetv2, summarized in ~\cref{tab:scannetv2}, show how \ours mapping ourperforms HOV-SG, and even Open3DIS in the set ScanNet20.
-On the bigger set ScanNet200, \ours mapping has a similar performance to Open3DIS in mIoU, although it is significantly better in terms of f-mIoU and f-mAcc.
-Despite our approach missing performance in less common classes, its performance on the most common classes comfortably makes up for that.
-On the other side, the difference between \ours SLAM and \ours mapping is bigger in ScanNetv2 than in Replica (compare \cref{tab:replica} and \cref{tab:scannetv2}).
-This is due to the image blur and noisy depths present in ScanNetv2, that propagates to the estimated camera poses and scene maps.
+\boldparagraph{ScanNetv2.} Results, summarized in ~\cref{tab:scannetv2}, show how \ours-mapping matches HOV-SG, and even Open3DIS in the set ScanNet20.
+On the harder set ScanNet200, \ours-mapping has a similar performance to Open3DIS in mIoU, although it is significantly better in terms of f-mIoU and f-mAcc.
+OpenScene does achieve the best performance on ScanNet20.
+Nevertheless, its significant drop when using the extended set of classes highlights a weaker generalization capabilities than \ours and other baselines.

-In \cref{fig:scannetv2} Qualitative analysis, see bottom \cref{fig:scannetv2}, show how the three models (\ours mapping, HOV-SG, and Open3DIS) struggle misclassifying and missegmenting several objects. \ours mapping labels part of the table as counter and over segments a window, we can see how HOV-SG is predicting parts of the chairs as \textit{picture} and classifying most of the counter and furniture as \textit{wall}, while Open3DIS completely missclasified the table as \textit{counter} and a cabinet as \textit{refrigerator}.